-Meteor showers occur when Earth passes through the trail of dust and gas left by a comet along its elliptical orbit.
+Meteor showers occur when Earth passes through the trail of dust left by a comet along its highly elliptical orbit.
 The particles enter Earth's atmosphere and most burn up.
 Some meteor showers, such as the Perseids in August and the Geminids in December, occur annually when Earth's orbit takes it through the debris path left along the comet's orbit.
 Comet Halley's trails are responsible for the Orionids meteor shower.

 What is an asteroid?
 Which is not an asteroid?
 Asteroid features.

 Asteroids are rocky bodies ranging from 620 miles (1000 km) wide down to dozens of meters, which orbit our Sun or another asteroid.
 Ceres is the largest of the asteroids, and Vesta is the second largest.
 Bennu is an asteroid that the OSIRIS-REx mission is studying.